Tick Awareness

 • Check yourself before you leave the woods/prairie for any ticks, realizing they can be as small as a poppy seed.

-• When you get home, if you’re not washing the clothes you wore, you can put them in the dryer on high heat for 10 minutes to kill any remaining ticks or larvae.
+• When you get home, if you’re not washing the clothes you wore, put them in the dryer on high heat for 10 minutes to kill any remaining ticks or larvae.
+(Alternatively, you could shake them out outside and leave them outside for a few hours or overnight.)

 If you get a tick bite: